Axway/amplify-central/content/en/docs/connect-api-manager/deploy-your-agents-with-amplify-cli.md

 Learn how to quickly install and run your Discovery and Traceability agents with basic configuration using Axway Central CLI.

-## Axway Central CLI pre-requisites
+## Axway Central CLI prerequisites

 * [Node.js](https://nodejs.org/en/download/) version 10.13.0 or later
 * Access to npm package (for installing Axway CLI)